I work as an independent book editor, line editor, and writing consultant. I

 wise move on his part)

-I gathered papers and spent the next thirty minutes sorting them, grumbling
+I gathered papers and spent the next thirty minutes sorting them and

-and cursing under my breath.
-Thank goodness the manuscript had proper
+grumbling.
+Thank goodness the manuscript had slug lines.

 Oh, and in case you're wondering, Daniel lived to see his seventh birthday.